ivaste/DeepLearningLAB/README.md

 **Content:**
  - Regression with 2 FC layers
  - Classification with 2FC layers
- - Access to network parameters of Fully connected layer
+ - Access to network parameters of a Fully connected layer
  - Weights histogram
  - Analyze activations